vigour-io/chromecast/README.md

 # plugin

-Fork this repo to make vigour-native plugins.
+Fork this repo to make vigour-wrapper plugins.

 ### Creating plugins from this skeleton